rockettheme/docs/Docs/phpbb/styles/corvus/INDEX.md

 ---
-title: Acacia
+title: Corvus
-description: Your Guide to Using the Acacia Style for phpBB3.
+description: Your Guide to Using the Corvus Style for phpBB3.
-breadcrumb: /phpbb:phpBB/!styles:Styles/!acacia:Acacia/
+breadcrumb: /phpbb:phpBB/!styles:Styles/!corvus:Corvus/

 ---

 Introduction
 -----

-Acacia is a beautifully designed professional phpBB3 style, underlying interactive and configurable features to maximize the versatility and engagement of your forum.
-Its appearance is enriched through brilliant icons and splendid design.
+Corvus is a phpBB3 style focused on content.
+It's built with rich media and text blocks on a foundation of detailed design elements.
+This style spruces up your forum with easily configured items.

 ![][style]

-The style is built with the RokBB Framework.
-This provides many features such as an advanced administrator alongside other features, such as integrated Tabs and Headlines styling, in addition to different layout settings.
+Integrated styling is provided for extensions in its various layout types, such as Tabs and Headlines.
+Corvus is based on the RokBB Framework, and has varying other features available.

 Features
 -----